UNIVERSITY OF ABUJA INTERNATIONAL CONFERENCE

 NIGERIAN DIASPORA / DIASPORA IN NIGERIA

 In the multiethnic and multicultural Nigeria, with Hausa-Fulani, Igbo and Yoruba as the majority and over 371 other ethnic groups as minority, constant crises erupt as a result of unresolved problems of nationhood such as citizenship and indigeneship questions.
-The North Central region alone, called Middle Belt, more than any other region records more than one third of the numerous conflicts over issues of citizenship, grazing space, identity and politics of inclusion or exclusion.
-Thus, the diasporic experience in Nigeria is multiple and complex, involving settlers who have historically come from outside, but also indigene settler communities finding their special identities within such (often dislocated) groups.
-At the same time, Nigerians have migrated and spread around the world where they form diasporas with their own identities and allegiances, but also with an impact on the home country in Nigeria itself.
+The North Central region alone, called Middle Belt,more than any other region records more than one third of the numerous conflicts over issues of citizenship, grazing space, identity and politics of inclusion or exclusion.

-These indigene-settler issues and diaspora experiences raise fundamental questions of Where is home?
+These indigene-settler issues and diaspora experiences, are a particularly salient example of a multiple diaspora and indigene-settler set-ups the world over which raise fundamental questions of Where is home?
 Who is a citizen/settler?
 What are his/her rights and entitlements?
 Do these rights and entitlements vary from one location in the country/world to another?
-What is the impact of indigene-settler and diaspora formations on nation building and global peace?
-Can diaspora formations which have proved extremely resilient and evolved into highly influential patterns of transnational belonging not be harnessed for re-shaping the concept of nation states and the world community at large?
-This international conference searches for answers and solutions to the above questions, explores aspects of diaspora in cultural, historical, political or economic life within Nigeria and abroad, investigates possible inter-linkages between these disparate formations and other diasporas worldwide.
+What are the impacts of indigene-settler and diaspora formations on nation building and global peace?
+Can diaspora formations which have proved extremely resilient and evolved into highly influential patterns of transnational belonging not be harnessed for shaping the image of nation states and the peace of the universe at large?
+This international conference searches for answers and solutions to the above questions,explores aspects of diaspora cultural, historical, political or economic life within Nigeria and abroad, investigates possible inter-linkages between these desperate formations and other diaspora worldwide and how these formations can shape the image of nation states and universal peace.

-The conveners invite contributions from suggested multiple sub-themes including (but not limited to):
+The conveners invite contributions from suggested multiple sub-themesincluding (but not limited to) the under stated:

 - Conceptualizing migration & the theory of migration